TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 4/Zechariah 4.3.md

 ---

-and two olive-trees by it, one upon the right side of the bowl, and the other upon the left side thereof.
+and two olive trees by it, one on the right side of the bowl, and the other on the left side of it."